hakdogan/jenkins-pipeline/README.md

 ![](images/007.png)

 After clicking **Save and Finish** and **Start using Jenkins** buttons, we should be seeing the Jenkins homepage.
-One of the seven goals listed above is that we should be docker image building in dockerize Jenkins.
+One of the seven goals listed above is that we must have the ability to build the image in dockerize Jenkins.
 Please look at the volume definitions for Jenkins in the compose file.
 ```
 - /var/run/docker.sock:/var/run/docker.sock
 ```